About

 For example, if your target is 25% Net Margin, Your overhead is 20% of Agency Gross Income, then you’ll want to target at least a gross margin of 55% (100% – 45%) to make that goal attainable.

 When looking at Gross Margin at the client or project level, you’re going to be setting the target slightly above what you expect to achieve at an agency-wide level.
-You can expect to lose 10-20% of that gross margin annually to non-billable time, time-off and shared production expenses.
-This is because your calculation for Employee Cost Per Hour should be based on Gross Capacity, not adjusted or billable capacity.
+You can expect to lose 10-20% of that gross margin annually to non-billable time, time-off and shared delivery expenses.
+This is because your calculation for Employee Cost Per Hour should be based on Gross Capacity, not adjusted or billable capacity to keep things simple, and consistent over time.

 Now that you know what to target, how do you actually go about calculating these things in your agency in an accurate way?

-Part 1: Calculating Costs and Gross Margin on Projects & Clients
+Part 1: Calculating Costs and Delivery Margin on Projects & Clients

 The foundation of agency profitability lies in the ability to be efficient in earning revenue and setting projects up for success from the get-go.